valid4j/valid4j/README.md

 [![Coverage Status](https://coveralls.io/repos/helsing/valid4j/badge.png)](https://coveralls.io/r/helsing/valid4j)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.valid4j/valid4j/badge.png)](https://maven-badges.herokuapp.com/maven-central/org.valid4j/valid4j)

-A simple validation library for Java which makes it possible to use your favorite [hamcrest-matchers](http://hamcrest.org/JavaHamcrest/) to express pre- and post-conditions in your code.
+A simple assertion and validation library for Java which makes it possible to use your favorite [hamcrest-matchers](http://hamcrest.org/JavaHamcrest/) to express pre- and post-conditions in your code.
 Use the global default policy to signal logical violations in your code or optionally specify your own handling.

-Documentation is available at [www.valid4j.org](http://www.valid4j.org).
+Full documentation is available at [www.valid4j.org](http://www.valid4j.org).

 This library is available at [Maven Central Repository](http://search.maven.org/).
 Add this dependency to your `pom.xml`